Why Headless Browsers Get Detected: A Technical Breakdown

 Node.js: HEADER_TABLE_SIZE=4096, ENABLE_PUSH=1, INITIAL_WINDOW_SIZE=65535

-Signal #7 — Strange Behavior and Timing
+Signal #7 — Behavioral Entropy

 js

-// Bot movement mousemove: (100,200) (400,200) (400,500) // flawless L-shapes, right away // Human movement mousemove: (100,200) (138,213) (201,228)... // curved, at a changing pace
+// Bot movement mousemove: (100,200) (400,200) (400,500) // perfect L-shapes, instant // Human movement mousemove: (100,200) (138,213) (201,228)... // curved, variable speed

 The Mistake Matrix